ucn-triumf/ucndata/ucndata/docs/ucnrun.md

 #### Notes

-Filter is ONLY applied when fetching cycles as a slice or as an iterator. ucnrun.get_cycle() always returns unfiltered cycles.
+Filter is ONLY applied when fetching cycles as a slice or as an iterator. ucnrun.get_cycle.always returns unfiltered cycles.

 Examples where the filter is applied:
     * run[:]